QData/DeepDiffChrome/README.md

 ```
 ## Feature Generation

 We used the five core histone modification (listed in the paper) read counts from REMC database as input matrix.
-We downloaded the files from REMC database.
+We downloaded the we used processed data files from [REMC database](https://egg2.wustl.edu/roadmap/web_portal/processed_data.html#ChipSeq_DNaseSeq) and used [bedtools](https://bedtools.readthedocs.io/en/latest/) to put it in the format that has been shared.
 We converted 'tagalign.gz' format to 'bam' by using the command: